ibm-cloud-docs/satellite/responsibilities.md

 ### Identity and access management
 {: #iam-responsibilities}

-Identity and access management includes tasks such as authentication, authorization, access control policies, and approving, granting, and revoking access.
-For more information, see [Managing access for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-iam).
+Identity and access management includes authentication, authorization, and access control.
+For more information, see [Managing access](/docs/satellite?topic=satellite-iam).
 {: shortdesc}

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |